MailOnline/jquery.ezmodal.js/README.md

     container: 'body', // the modal container

-    // these functions can be used as entry point
-    // for complex animations.
-But I suggest to use CSS3 transitions.
-    // arguments: ui is an object with: container, backdrop, wrapper and modal
-    //            opt is the original options object
-    onBeforeOpen: function (ui, opt, cb){cb();},
-    onAfterOpen: function (ui, opt){},
-    onBeforeClose: function (ui, opt, cb){cb();},
-    onAfterClose: function (ui, opt){},
-    onAfterLoad: function (ui, opt){}, // it is called after loading a page (see below)

     closeOnBackgroundClick: true, // close backdrop when someone clicks on the backdrop

     triggerOnClick: false, // the modal opens when you click on this element